LoH-lu/netbox-nmap-scan/README.md

 - Allow users to disable the DNS part of the script and only run the regular nmap command
 - Cleanup of code and import
 - Adding more description
+- Better logging of errors and debug output
 - All-in-One script for easier setup